 If you're someone who wants the best multimedia experience in a smart speaker or smart display, who makes a lot of video calls to friends and family, and who can benefit from the added security features that such a device enables, then the Echo Show 10 (3rd Gen) is for you.

-A few weeks ago, I wrote an Echo Frames (Gen 2) review in which I said that those glasses were the most interesting Echo device I've used in quite some time.
-While I stand by that statement, the Amazon Echo Show 10 is right up there as well.
+Right before the Echo Show 10 launched, I reviewed the Echo Frames (Gen 2) and said that those glasses were the most interesting Echo device I'd used in quite some time.
+While I stand by that statement, the Echo Show 10 (3rd Gen) is right up there as well.
+No other smart display or Amazon device since has captured our attention and excitement quite like it.